 (iv) Thresholds.

-(A) “Independent Amount” means with respect to Party A, the amount specified as such for Party A in each Confirmation, or if no amount is specified, zero and means with respect to Party B the amount specified as such for Party B which may be either increased or decreased from time to time in a Confirmation, which amount as modified shall be the Independent Amount applicable for all outstanding Transactions, provided, however, that in no event shall Party B’s Independent Amount be less than $250,000 if there are any outstanding Transactions.
+(A) “Independent Amount” means with respect to Party A, the amount specified as such for Party A in each Confirmation, or if no amount is specified, zero and means with respect to Party B the amount specified in the Confirmation of any new Transaction, which amount (which may be an increased or decreased amount from the prior confirmation) is to be agreed to by Party A and Party B prior to entering into such Transaction and which amount as modified shall be the Independent Amount applicable for all outstanding Transactions, provided, however, that in no event shall Party B’s Independent Amount be less than $250,000 if there are any outstanding Transactions.

 (B) “Threshold” means with respect to Party A, U.S. $ zero (0) and with respect to Party B, U.S. $zero (0).